Magistrates Court of Western Australia: Jurisdiction

 The court is constituted under the Magistrates Court Act 2004 (WA).
 It is an inferior court and it is also a court of record.
 The court has a civil jurisdiction under the Magistrates Court (Civil Proceedings) Act 2004 (WA).
 The court exercises the criminal jurisdiction which a court of petty sessions previously had or which a court of summary jurisdiction could have exercised prior to the creation of the court.
 The court also deals with cases under the Restraining Orders Act 1997 (WA), the Dividing fences act, Disposal of uncollected goods and extraordinary drivers licence applications.
 The court can also exercise any jurisdiction conferred upon it.

 Composition

 The Governor of Western Australia can appoint magistrates to the court.
 The governor can also appoint a chief magistrate, as well as deputy chief magistrates.

 The court normally sits with a magistrate sitting alone.
 However, the governor may make a regulation which allows a single justice of the peace or two justices of the peace to sit as the court.

 Caseload

-About 43,000 civil cases are filed each year in the court.
+In the 2022-23 financial year, the Government of Western Australia recorded 84,251 cases having been heard in the court in that period.